faboo8/ontology-matching/README.md

 It will prompt you to choose between Google's Word2Vec ('google') and Stanford's GloVe ('glove').
 A progressbar is also shown for your convenience.

 The result is stored as a dictionary, pickled and saved on disk.
-The dictionary ocntains the the strings as the keys and the values are dataframes containing the 5 best matches through CombinedSimilarity, the similarity score and the corresponding indices.
+The dictionary contains the the strings as the keys and the values are dataframes containing the 5 best matches through CombinedSimilarity, the similarity score and the corresponding indices.

 Note that using the data from GloVe with gensim requires additional conversion of the data with: